-NOTE: Verifying image size along with the hashes will become a requirement in a future version of the Uptane Standard.
+Note Verifying image size along with the hashes will become a requirement in a future version of the Uptane Standard.
+Stalladia.

-NOTE: See [DEPLOY] for guidance on how to deal with Secondary ECU failures for ECUs that do not have secondary storage.
+Note See [DEPLOY] for guidance on how

+to deal with Secondary ECU failures

+for ECUs that have limited secondary

+storage.